RedPitaya/Documentation/appsFeatures/examples/acquisition/acqRF-exm1.rst

 .. note::

-    The Python functions are accessible with the latest version of the redpitaya_scpi.py document available on our |redpitaya_scpi|.
+    The Python functions are accessible with the latest version of the |redpitaya_scpi| document available on our GitHub.
-    The functions represent a quality-of-life improvement as they combine the SCPI commands in an optimal order.
+    The functions represent a quality-of-life improvement as they combine the SCPI commands in an optimal order and also check for improper user inputs.
 The code should function at approximately the same speed without them.

-    For further information on functions please consult the redpitaya_scpi.py code.
+    For further information on functions please consult the |redpitaya_scpi| code.

 .. |redpitaya_scpi| raw:: html

-    <a href="https://github.com/RedPitaya/RedPitaya/blob/master/Examples/python/redpitaya_scpi.py" target="_blank">GitHub</a>
+    <a href="https://github.com/RedPitaya/RedPitaya/blob/master/Examples/python/redpitaya_scpi.py" target="_blank">redpitaya_scpi.py</a>

 Code - Scilab